sait-wbdv/assessments/cpnt262/assignment-2/README.md

   - Image resolution should be appropriate for the final display size in the viewport.
   - The gallery must be responsive and accessible.
 - Javascript
   - Javascript must be linked in the `head` of the document and located in a dedicated `js` directory.
-Optional:
+Optional: ES modules.
   - Javascript must use _strict_ mode.
   - There must be no JS errors or warnings (except for favicon).
 - CSS